For background information about the diaries and their transcribers see Introduction

 Ye 4th.
 A frost.
 Severall Cock matches.
 Sr Tho Stanly and Mr. Farrington had some difference about counting ye law.
 We had Major Billings [Probably Major Richard Billing of the Queen Dowager’s Regiment of Foot ] and others drank att Crabtrees [hostelry, not identified], where were most of ye gentlemen of ye town and ye Danish minister a good scholar and ready in Latin.
 I spoake more Latin than I have done these 20 years.
 There are orders come for ye Danes to march.
 We supt att cousen Johns[on’s]

 Ye 5th.
 A frost and very fayr weather.
 I din’d att cousen Pattens.
 Cousen W. Bellingham went hence for Lancaster.
 Coll Rawstorne and I walk’t wth Mrs Winkley [wife of Thomas Winckley] and Mrs Francks [wife of John Franks] as far as to ye boate.
 Money came to pay ye Danes.
-Att night one of them stabb’d young Wm Patten [probably son of Thomas Patten] wth his bayonett att widdow Carrs [hostelry, not identified]
+Att night one of them stabb’d young Wm Patten [son of William Patten] wth his bayonett att widdow Carrs [hostelry, not identified]

 Ye 6th.
 Much raine.
 Ye Danes went hence towards theyr embarquing.
 Some hopes are conceiv’d of W. Patten’s recovery.
 I saw him dress’d.
 Dr Tarlton [see 8 August 1688] came att night, wth cousen Patten, and has but small hopes.
 This day ye election was att Lancaster.
 Coll Kirkby and Mr Preston Chosen.